 The Pequots fleeing the fire were “entertained with the point of the sword.
 Down fell men, women, and children. . . .
 Great and doleful was the bloody sight to the view of young soldiers that never had been in war, to see so many souls lie gasping on the ground, so thick, in some places, that you could hardly pass along.
 It may be demanded, Why should you be so furious? (as some have said).
 Should not Christians have more mercy and compassion?
 But I would refer you to David’s war. . . .
 Sometimes the Scripture declareth women and children must perish with their parents.
 Sometimes the case alters; but we will not dispute it now.
 We had sufficient light from the word of God for our proceedings.”

-In the accounts, it’s suggested that the Mohegans and other Native Americans along for the raid were deeply shaken and, afterwards, guilt-ridden from being part of such a thoroughly grisly affair.
+In the accounts, it’s suggested that the Mohegans and other Native Americans along for the raid were deeply shaken and, afterwards, guilt-ridden from being part of such an unimaginably grisly affair.
+Again, Indians had never fought each other in this manner.
+Thus, the Mohegans and other tribes quickly aligned with the British as the new Alpha Tribe.

-The rest is History.
-Manifest Destiny kept moving West until it got to the Pacific Ocean, where as some historians suggest, it kept moving westward over the ocean at the imperial urgings of posturing and blustering men like Theodore Roosevelt — until it reached the Philippines and eventually Vietnam.
-Now, one might say, the United States has come to a wall in the form of a great reckoning with itself — or, as Jennings put it, with its own “cant of conquest.”
+Manifest Destiny kept moving West until it got to the Pacific Ocean, where as some historians suggest, it kept moving westward over the ocean at the imperial urgings of men like Theodore Roosevelt — until it reached the Philippines and eventually Vietnam.
+Arguably, at this juncture in history, the manifest destiny of the United States has come to a wall in the form of a great reckoning with itself.
+Or, as Jennings put it, with the “cant of [its] conquest.”

 GETTING IT RIGHT

 So here we are.
 Statues are coming down all over like trees with rotten roots in a strong gale.
 Many like the John Mason statue on the sacred site of a preemptive slaughter were truly offensive.
 The American Museum of Natural History in Manhattan has agreed to remove a statue of Theodore Roosevelt that has since 1939 dominated the entrance of the museum built in the 1870s.
-The Roosevelt statue’s symbolism is, to borrow one of Donald Trump’s favorite words, “disgraceful.”
-Roosevelt is astride a huge stallion; I know it’s a stallion because I recall as a nine-year-old kid looking up and marveling at the bronze horse’s testicles the size of basketballs.
+Roosevelt is astride a huge stallion; I know it’s a stallion because as a nine-year-old kid looking up I marveled at the horse’s huge bronze testicles the size of basketballs.
+I recall pointing them out to my dad.
 On one side of Roosevelt, there’s a very compliant naked slave holding on to the horse; on the other side, there’s an equally pacified Indian chieftain.
-You’d think Native Americans and African slaves — thanks to Theodore Roosevelt! — were delighted with their conditions in America.
+Eyeballing the statue, you’d think Native Americans and African slaves were delighted with their conditions in America — thanks to the great man Theodore Roosevelt.
 Of course, TR was a master of PR and a master bullshitter.
-Featured so prominently at the entrance to a museum of Natural History, the statue seems to endorse a “natural” biological order of race in America.
+Featured so prominently at the entrance to a museum of Natural History, the statue is the literal embodiment of white supremacy.

 [The Roosevelt statue at the American Museum of Natural History; the racist ideologue John C. Calhoun on his high pedestal in Charleston, S.C., and Frank Rizzo waves goodbye to Center City Philadelphia.]